 - What will happen to the Maintenance Grading Program?

 - When is consent required from Anangu Pitjantjatjara Yankunytjatjara for road works?

 What is the APY Lands Main Access Road project?

 The Anangu Pitjantjatjara Yankunytjatjara (APY) Lands Main Access road project is an upgrade to the 210 km main access road between the Stuart Highway and Pukatja in the APY Lands.
-In addition, approximately 21 km's of community and airstrip access roads in Pukatja (Ernabella), Umuwa, Kaltjiti (Fregon), Mimili and Iwantja (Indulkana) will also form part of the $106.25 million project.
+In addition, approximately 21 km's of community and airstrip access roads in Pukatja (Ernabella), Umuwa, Kaltjiti (Fregon), Mimili and Iwantja (Indulkana) will also form part of the project.

 What are the benefits?

 The improvements will provide a range of community benefits and will contribute to national and state Aboriginal affairs policy objectives.
 Benefits include:

 - Improved emergency service access during poor weather

 - Improved access to training and employment opportunities

 - Improved living standards as a result of better services access